 - 1) I2RS clients are dedicated to a single application: In this case, it is likely that I2RS access control is enforced only by the I2RS agent, as the I2RS client is likely to accept all access requests of the application.
 It is recommended that even in this case, I2RS client access control is not based on an "Allow anything from application" policy, but instead the I2RS client specifies accesses that are enabled.
-In addition, the I2RS client may sync its associated I2RS access control policies with the I2RS agent to limit the number of refused access requests being sent to the I2RS agent.
-The I2RS client is expected to balance benefits and problems with synchronizing its access control policies with the I2RS agent to proxy request validation versus simply passing the access request to the I2RS agent.
+In addition, the I2RS client may sync its associated I2RS access control policies with the I2RS agent to the I2RS agent.
+The I2RS client is expected to balance benefits and problems with synchronizing its access control policies with the I2RS with the I2RS agent to the I2RS agent to proxy request validation versus simply passing the access request to the I2RS agent.